kuzzleio/documentation-old/src/api-documentation/controller-collection/exists.md

 }
 ```

-Checks if a collection exists in Kuzzle Backend's database storage layer.
+Checks if a collection exists in Kuzzle.